 - Category: Soups

 - Cuisine: Japanese

 - 2 potatoes (peeled and cut into bite size cubes)

 - 10 ounce can whole baby clams with juice

 - 1 cup dashi broth

 - 1 cup water

-- - Season with a good amount of salt and add scallions.
+- Season with salt and pepper and top with scallions.
+Serve.

 This Japanese clam chowder will keep refrigerated in an airtight container for up to 2 days.